-A point-of-sale (POS) system is an integral component for most businesses, and it's challenging to find the system that's the right fit for your company's specific needs.
+A point-of-sale (POS) system is an integral component for most businesses, but it can be challenging to find the right system for your company's specific needs.
 Since POS software and hardware are available in various combinations and price points, business owners can pick and choose what works best for them.
 Sometimes, that best option is free of charge.

 However, the age-old saying "you get what you pay for" rings true more often than not – and POS systems are no exception.
 Although using a free POS system to complete your consumer transactions may seem like a great option, it has its own set of pros and cons.

-It is essential for business owners to evaluate the benefits and limitations of free POS software before jumping into a plan that may be too good to be true.
-The best POS system for your business will depend on your business size, industry, budget and the features your business needs.
+It is essential for business owners to understand what a POS system can do and to evaluate the benefits and limitations of free POS software before jumping into a plan that may be too good to be true.
+The best POS system for your business will depend on your business size, industry, budget and needed features.

 Editor's note: Looking for the right POS system for your business?
 Fill out the below questionnaire to have our vendor partners contact you about your needs.

 There are several POS systems that claim to be free; however, they often charge for certain features and add-ons.
 For this reason, it is important to evaluate what types of POS software and hardware are available and how they might fit your specific needs and budget.
 Here are a few great free (and almost free) options to consider.

 If you are looking for a POS system, but don't want to pay for one, an excellent place to start your search is with credit card processing services.
 Some of the top mobile credit card processors provide free POS software – as long as you use that company as your processor too.
 SumUp and PayPal are two examples of credit card processors that offer users free POS software.
 You can learn more in our review of SumUp and our PayPal review.